Alaska Department of Fish and Game

 Deep Inlet THA

 The Deep Inlet THA rotational fishing schedule for seine and gillnet began on June 1.
 Forecast returns for the Deep Inlet THA and Medvejie Hatchery includes 1,170,000 chum salmon, 36,200 Chinook salmon, and 10,000 coho salmon.
-Deep Inlet will close to all common property commercial fisheries beginning 8:00 p.m., Saturday, August 16 and will remain in effect until further notice.
-This closure is to ensure NSRAA achieves their broodstock goals this season.
-To date seiners have harvested 355,000 chum salmon and gillnetters have harvested 197,000 chum salmon.
+Deep Inlet closed to all common property commercial fisheries on Saturday, August 16 to ensure NSRAA achieved their broodstock goals this season.
+The Deep Inlet rotational fishery re-opened on September 3 starting with one day of troll, followed by one day of seine then one day of gillnet.
+During the initial open periods last week, trollers harvested 3,000, seiners harvested 136,000, and gillnetters harvested 30,000 chum salmon.
+The rotational fishery will continue through September.
+To date seiners have harvested 355,000 and gillnetters have harvested 197,000 chum salmon in the terminal harvest area.
+It is estimated seiners harvested an additional 45,000 hatchery chum salmon in the traditional seine fishery in Sitka Sound and trollers harvested 18,000 outside of the THA.
+The total return, including broodstock is now estimated at approximately 870,000 chum salmon, 74% of forecast.

 Hidden Falls THA